 I was craving for some downtime and a change to a less urban type of scenery after a busy itinerary in Naga and Legazpi City.
 No doubt, my #1 agenda for the whole trip to Bicol region was to visit the “Survivor” Islands of Caramoan!
-Caramoan became known internationally as the setting of several foreign “Surivor” TV series franchises in Italy, Isreal, France, Serbia, , Bulgaria, and Sweden.
+Caramoan became known internationally as the setting of several foreign “Survivor” TV series franchises in Italy, Isreal, France, Serbia, Bulgaria, and Sweden.
 The islands have risen as one of the hot ticket destinations in the Philippines … of course, I wanted to get my fill of this tropical paradise.
 I stayed in Caramoan for two nights.
 Since I was traveling solo, I initially hoped to join other tourists for island hopping tour.
 Unfortunately, I failed to find a group when I arrived.
 I had to go island hopping all by my lonesome.
 The night before, I felt a bit scared.
 I’ve never done it solo before.
 Would I still enjoy it without any company?
 What could I possibly do the whole day alone?
-What if something happens to me while I’m in some remote island?
+What if something happens to me while I’m on some remote island?

 Solo Travel in Caramoan, Camarines Sur